Cloud server configurations

 For example, 4011

-— Flavor name that corresponds to a fixed Memory Line configuration with 2 vCPUs, 16 GB RAM in a ru-9 pool.
+is the name of the flavor that corresponds to a fixed Memory Line configuration with 2 vCPUs, 16 GB RAM in a ru-9 pool.

-You can see list of fixed-configuration flavorings in all pools tabulated or to see a list of flavors of all configurations in a certain pool through the OpenStack CLI.
+You can view a list of fixed-configuration flavors in all pools in the table or view a list of all configuration flavors in a specific pool through the OpenStack CLI.

 List of fixed-configuration flavorings in all pools